Matthattan/Odds-Calculator/README.md

 ### Version 18.1
 - changed it so, out of the new RB Loomians, only rb eleguana displays alpha and gamma odds

+## Version 19
+- 2025 Anniversary - Happy 6 years Loomian Legacy 🎂 :)
+  - Added Event Scorbs
+  - Added Mecha Ikazune
+    - Encounter rate has been set to 1 since its technically based on winning the raids which I'll count as 100% ;)